-308 Central regions, where gullies and mass failures are widely distributed (Figure 7A).
-On the Southern shelf, several sets of crescent-shaped bedforms that are aligned in-train 309 have been imaged near the shelf breaks, often close to the canyon heads (Figure 8A).
-310 311 In cross-section, the crescent-shaped bedforms are morphologically asymmetric, with a steep scarp on the lee side and a gentle dipping slope on the stoss side (Figure 8B).
-312 313 These bedforms are 600-1000 m in wavelength (crest to crest wavelength) and c.
-30-314 60 m in wave height.
-The overall wavelength and height gradually decrease with water depth (Figure 8C).
-Further downslope, straight and chute-like upper slope gullies 315 316 separated by distinct ridges are observed between Archer Canyon and Pisces Canyon 317 at a depth of 1000-1500 m (Figure 8A).
+On the shelf, several sets of scour-shaped bedforms that are aligned in a channel shape have been imaged near the shelf breaks, adjacent to the canyon heads (Figure 8A).
+In cross-section, the scour-shaped bedforms are morphologically asymmetric, with a steep scarp on the lee side and a gentle dipping slope on the stoss side (Figure 8B).
+The overall wavelength and height of these bedforms gradually decrease with water depth (Figure 8C).
+Further downslope, straight and chute-like upper slope gullies separated by distinct ridges are observed between Archer Canyon and Pisces Canyon at a depth of 1000-1500 m (Figure 8A).
 These gullies have a limited distribution compared to the gullies developed on the Northern and Central slopes.
-They are V-318 319 shaped and steep-sided in cross-section, with a relief (incision depth) of 100-120 m and a width of 800-1500 m (Figure 8C).
-Neither landslides nor scarps are evident 320 around or directly upslope the gullies (Figure 8A).
-321
+They are V-shaped and steep-sided in cross-section, with a relief (incision depth) of 100-120 m and a width of 800-1500 m (Figure 8C).
+Neither landslides nor scarps are evident around or directly upslope the gullies (Figure 8A).

-SE to the gullies, widely distributed crescent-shaped bedforms are observed in the upper-middle slope area (Figure 8A).
+SE to the gullies, widely distributed scour-shaped bedforms with smaller scales are observed in the upper-middle slope area (Figure 8A).
 A pattern of these bedforms can be observed in the intra-canyon areas until the lower slope, where they remain prominent (Figure 9A).
-The crescent-shaped bedforms range from 150-300 m in width, 900-1100 m in length and 70-125 m in depth.
 Like their counterparts that developed on the shelf, they feature steep lee sides and gentle stoss sides (Figures 8D, 9B).
-In the upper slope, crescent-shaped bedforms exhibit a distinct pattern of lateral transformation.
-Crescent-shaped bedforms convert into an incipient channel shaped morphology, and eventually into a mature channel shaped pattern along the slope strike direction (Figure 8A).
+The scour-shaped bedforms exhibit a distinct pattern of lateral transformation.
+More specifically, these bedforms can convert into an incipient channel-shaped morphology, which eventually evolves into a mature channel-shaped pattern (Figure 8A).
 On the middle slope, where the slope gradient is less than 2°, extensive scarps are observed along the canyon sidewalls (Figure 9A).
 These scarps have formed a block-shaped zone that is located along the canyon sidewalls, showing a clear escarpment in the bathymetry cross-section (Figure 9C).

-Interpretation: On the shelf, the dendritic-shaped canyon heads indicate canyons are 337 338 in the juvenile stage in canyon development (Mitchell et al., 2007b).
-Canyon heads 339 entraining shelf sediments can constantly fuel erosive gravity flows that are transported downslope along the canyon floor (Mitchell et al., 2007b).
-This explains 340 341 why canyons developed in the Southern region are featured with V-shaped canyon 342 profiles.
-Once the canyon heads stabilised, shelf-derived erosive gravity flows will reduce, the canyon cross-sectional profile will switch from V- to U-shaped, and the 343 344 canyon will develop into a mature stage (Mitchell et al., 2007b).
-Further downslope, 345 the deflected canyon geometry is interpreted to be caused by the path of canyons shifting over time, leaving the abandoned canyon geometry near the middle- to lower-346 347 slope (Hill et al., 1998).
-Near the lower slope, the block-shaped zone along the canyon 348 sidewall is representative of erosional features caused by repetitive canyon sidewall failures (i.e. Yin et al., 2019).
-Canyon sidewalls can continue to steepen and destabilize, 349 350 resulting in local failures and generating turbidity currents, and steeping canyon 351 sidewall gradients (Puga-Bernabéu et al., 2013).
+Interpretation: On the shelf, the dendritic-shaped canyon heads indicate canyons are in the juvenile stage of canyon development (Mitchell et al., 2007b).
+Canyon heads entraining shelf sediments can constantly fuel erosive gravity flows that are transported downslope along the canyon floor (Mitchell et al., 2007b).
+This explains why canyons developed in the Southern region are featured with V-shaped canyon profiles.
+Further downslope, the deflected canyon geometry is interpreted to be caused by the path of canyons shifting over time, leaving the abandoned canyon geometry near the middle- to lower- slope (Hill et al., 1998).
+Near the lower slope, the block-shaped zone along the canyon sidewall is representative of erosional features caused by repetitive canyon sidewall failures (i.e. Yin et al., 2019).
+Canyon sidewalls can continue to steepen and destabilize, resulting in local failures and generating turbidity currents, and steeping canyon sidewall gradients (Puga-Bernabéu et al., 2013).
 We suggest that the continuation of this erosional process can provide local sediment input to the canyon and maintain its propagation into the Bass Canyon, as numerous channel-like features are identified on the Bass Canyon floor, suggesting that Southern slope canyons are active, constantly transporting sediments into deep marines (Figures 2A&2B).